 The surname Falconieri was first found in Messina (Sicilian: Missina; Latin: Messana), capital of the Italian province of Messina.
 Its history begins in 397 B.C.
 After a checkered history the Saracens took it in 831, and the Normans in 1061.
 It was host to the crusaders in 1190.
 Garibaldi landed in 1860 and it was the last city to be made a part of united Italy.
 The first record of the name was in the year 1000 when the family held estates in Cerami, Comiso, Asaro, Lamotta, in the barony of Domicella.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.

-Important Dates for the Falconieri family
+Early History of the Falconieri family

 This web page shows only a small excerpt of our Falconieri research.
 Another 166 words (12 lines of text) covering the years 1322, 1270, 1341, 1200, 1310, 1585, 1648, 1585, 1656, 1600, 1665, 1664, 1638 and 1704 are included under the topic Early Falconieri History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Falcone, Falcione, Falciane and others.

 Early Notables of the Falconieri family (pre 1700)